Mounted band: United States

 The United States Armed Forces does not currently have mounted bands in its ranks, but in the first 100 years of the country's existence, they were not uncommon.
 In the 1840s, establishing such bands was complicated and took multiple years to assemble from military ranks.
 This was partly due few band recruits knew how to ride a horse, and fewer still how to play a musical instrument.
 The original bands were composed of army buglers and trumpet players, with woodwind instruments and other brass instruments joining later.
-Mounted bands in the United States Army were ultimately disbanded in the '30s and '40s mechanized vehicles such as tanks replaced horses.
+Mounted bands in the United States Army were ultimately disbanded in the '30s and '40s as mechanized vehicles such as tanks replaced horses.
 By the end of the Second World War, there were no ceremonial mounted bands left in the U.S.

-In 2019 a military-styled civilian mounted band renewed the tradition in the US, as is happening in an ongoing revival in Germany.
+In 2019, a military-styled civilian mounted band renewed the tradition in the US, as is happening in an ongoing revival in Germany.
 The Ohio-based 2nd Cavalry Brigade Band, made up of American Civil War re-enactors, played bugles and brass at its first public parade on May 29 and in 2022 completed a three day run, opening Fantasia at the Equine Affaire held in Columbus Ohio.
 Another civilian group, the Pendleton Roundup Mounted Band based in Oregon, wears uniforms based on the cowboy dress of the old western communities in the late 19th and early 20th centuries.
 This band includes more instruments including brass, woodwind and percussion.